 One thing I had during my last pregnancy was carpel tunnel.
 It was absolutely awful!

-I’m thankful I’m a stay at home mom, but having pregnancy carpal tunnel seriously made EVERYTHING difficult!
+I’m thankful I’m a stay-at-home mom, but having pregnancy carpal tunnel seriously made EVERYTHING difficult!

-The last couple weeks of my pregnancy I wouldn’t drive anywhere that would take longer than 10 minutes because I knew my hands would go numb before I got there.
+During the last couple weeks of my pregnancy I wouldn’t drive anywhere that would take longer than 10 minutes because I knew my hands would go numb before I got there.

 It made everyday things a challenge as well, and that was hard.

 I did find some braces that helped but didn’t make the numbness stop completely.

 From the research I did at the time, it seems like for MOST people, the carpal tunnel goes away quickly after giving birth.
 Thankfully, mine was pretty much gone after 48 hours.

 As your baby prepares for delivery, it will begin to work its way down into your birth canal.
 The baby will settle into your pelvis, hopefully, head first, which can be really painful, cause a lot of pressure, and just be uncomfortable.

 If the baby happens to sit on a nerve, that will make the pain even worse.
 You may even experience some numbness in your legs depending on where the baby is laying.